ozwillo/ozwillo-doc/README.md

 ### Credits

 The styling and behavior of the documentation is deeply inspired by [meteor docs](http://docs.meteor.com/).
 The CSS relies on [normalize](git.io/normalize) and [typeplate](http://typeplate.com).

+### Discussion

+For the moment the documentation relies on the following choices, that needs to be discussed:

+- no mention to territory_id
+- no description of subscription callback for the moment, since it remains to be implemented
+- visible VS restricted definitions have been updated: visible false does not imply restricted true
+- replaced Kernel by Ozwillo when we're talking about APIs